How much does your data exploration overfit? Controlling bias via information usage: Limiting information usage and bias via randomization

 In general, we allow the analysis output $Y_{T_K}$ to differ from the empirical value of the test $\phi_{T_K}$ and a particularly useful form is $Y_{T_k} = \phi_{T_k} + \mbox{noise}$ .
 This captures blind analysis settings, where the analyst intentionally adds noise throughout the data analysis in order to reduce over-fitting.
 A natural goal is to ensure that for every query $T_k$ used in the adaptive analysis, the reported result $Y_{T_K}$ is close to true value $\mu_{T_K}$.
 We will show through analyzing the information usage that noise addition can indeed guarantee such accuracy.

 This adaptive analysis protocol can be viewed as a Markov chain

+where recall that $\phibf$ denotes the vector $\{\phi_1, ..., \phi_m \}$.
 By the information processing inequality \cite{cover2012elements}, $I(T_{k+1}; \phibf) \leq I(H_k; \phibf)$.
 Therefore, a procedure that controls the mutual information between the history of feedback $H_k$ and the statistics $\phibf$ will automatically control the mutual information $I(T_{k+1}; \phibf)$.
 By exploiting the structure of the adaptive analysis model, we can decompose the cumulative mutual information $I(H_k; \phibf)$ into a sum of $k$ terms.
 This is formalized in the following \emph{composition} lemma for mutual information.

 \begin{lem} Let $ H_{k} = \left(T_1, Y_{T_1}, T_2, Y_{T_2},..., T_k, Y_{T_k}\right) $ denote the history of interaction up to time $k$.
 Then, under the adaptive analysis model

 \end{lem}

 The important takeaway from this lemma is that by bounding the conditional mutual information between the response and the queried value at each step, $I(Y_{T_i} ; \phi_{T_i} | H_{i-1}, T_i )$, we can bound $I(T_{k+1}; \phi)$ and hence bound the bias after $k$ rounds of adaptive queries.
 Given a dataset $D$, we can imagine the analyst having a (mutual) \emph{information budget}, $I_b$, which is decided a priori based on the size of the data and her tolerance for bias.
 At each step of the adaptive data analysis, the analyst's choice of statistic to query next (as a function of her analysis history) incurs an information cost quantified by $I(Y_{T_i} ; \phi_{T_i} | H_{i-1}, T_i )$.
 The information costs accumulate additively over the analysis steps, until it reaches $I_b$, at which point the guarantee on bias requires the analysis to stop.